 Studies included in the ITCs were identified by a sponsor-conducted SLR using appropriate methods.
 A feasibility assessment for a comprehensive ITC was subsequently conducted to inform study selection; however, reasons for study exclusion were not documented and as such, there is a potential risk of selection bias, although the extent of such bias is unclear.
 Other important limitations of the MAICs included inability to adjust for potential prognostic factors (e.g., ECOG performance status [not adjusted for in MAICs, except the PERSEUS versus VCAT study] and the presence of extramedullary plasmacytomas).
-As well, there were temporal discordance in study period between included studies, during which major changes in subsequent treatment pattern occurred and as a result, could be a potential source of bias for the OS results.
+In addition, there were temporal discordances in the study period between included studies, during which major changes in subsequent treatment pattern occurred, and which as a result could be a potential source of bias for the OS results.
 The duration of follow-up differed between studies, which could potentially introduce bias in the comparisons of HR.
-Additional limitations of the 3 MAICs assessing maintenance treatments included heterogeneity in induction and consolidation regimens between studies and a lack of adjustment for MRD negativity rate at the baseline of maintenance therapy (not adjusted for in PERSEUS vs IFM 2005-02 and PERSEUS vs CALGB 100104), which was identified as an important prognostic factor for maintenance treatment.
-A sizable reduction in ESS (the PERSEUS cohort after the match-adjustment process was observed in the comparisons versus the VCAT, Myeloma XI, IFM2005-02, and CALGB 100104 studies, suggesting that there was a poor population overlap between studies and that the results may be heavily influenced by a subset of the sample in the PERSEUS trial who may not be representative of the full sample.
-MRD negativity rate, HRQoL, and harms outcomes, which are important to patients and clinicians, were not assessed in the analyses, representing a gap in evidence.
+Additional limitations of the 3 MAICs assessing maintenance treatments included heterogeneity in induction and consolidation regimens between studies and a lack of adjustment for MRD negativity rate at the baseline of maintenance therapy (not adjusted for in the PERSEUS versus IFM2005-02 study and PERSEUS versus CALGB 100104 study), which was identified as an important prognostic factor for maintenance treatment.
+A sizable reduction in ESS () of the PERSEUS cohort after the match-adjustment process was observed in the comparisons versus the VCAT, Myeloma XI, IFM2005-02, and CALGB 100104 studies, suggesting that there was a poor population overlap between studies and that the results may be heavily influenced by a subset of the sample in the PERSEUS trial that may not be representative of the full sample.
+MRD negativity rate, HRQoL, and harms outcomes - which are important to patients and clinicians - were not assessed in the analyses, representing a gap in evidence.